Taught Master's Frequently Asked Questions (FAQs)

 What is the closing date for application?

 The closing date for students who need a visa to study in the UK is 31 July.
+There is no formal deadline for home students.
 We recommend you apply as early as possible so that your application can be processed and you can make arrangements before enrolment begins.

 Which natural science degrees are accepted?